vfarcic/devops24/manuscript/01-sts.md

 db-2    0/1   ContainerCreating 0        34s
 ```

 The second `db` Pod started running, and the system is creating the third one.
-Seems that our progress with the database is going in the right direction.
+It seems that our progress with the database is going in the right direction.
 Let's wait a while longer before we retrieve the Pods one more time.

 ```bash
 kubectl -n go-demo-3 get pods